 Emergency response to El Niño coastal floods in 2017

 In early 2017, heavy rains from El Niño caused much damage to the site in the form of excess moisture on walls heads and floors, and the erosion of wall surfaces.
-Starting in September of that year, emergency works supported by WMF are being carried out in three areas of Huaca I: The Hall of Storerooms, the Southern Façade, and in the Upper Platform.
-Works include the replacement of the temporary shelters that protect the archaeological remains, removal of debris and reinforcement of structures affected by erosion and excess moisture.
-Conservation of the site will prevent further deterioration and loss of material and will allow for the local population and international visitors to learn about and explore the site’s many treasures.
+Starting in September of that year, emergency works supported by WMF were carried out in three areas of Huaca I: The Hall of Storerooms, the Southern Façade, and in the Upper Platform.
+Works included the replacement of the temporary shelters that protected the archaeological remains, removal of debris and reinforcement of structures affected by erosion and excess moisture.
+Conservation of the site prevented further deterioration and loss of material to allow the local population and international visitors to continue to learn about and explore the site’s many treasures.